Are you scoring in the 600–750 range on SAT Writing? Do you want to raise that score as high as possible—to a perfect 800?

-Certain grammar rules, like subject/verb agreement, appear far more often than other rules.
-But because we're going for perfection, you'll need to know even the less common rules.
+Certain grammar rules, like punctuation usage, appear far more often than other rules.
+But because we're going for perfection, you'll need to know even the less-common rules.

 In our PrepScholar program, we've identified the following as the most to least important grammar rules:

-There are a lot of rules, but they differ from each other in how commonly they appear on the test, and how hard they are to study.
+Within these general categories, there are a lot of rules, but they differ from each other in how often they appear on the test and how hard they are to study.

-For example, Number Agreement is by far the most common skill on SAT Writing, but it only uses a few separate concepts.
-The Idioms skill is also very common, but it uses a wide range of idioms, such that each unique idiom appears no more than once on each test.
+For example, Punctuation is by far the most common grammar rule on SAT Writing, but it only uses a few separate concepts.
+The Idioms skill is slightly less common, but it uses a wide range of idioms (like "as a means of" or the use of "whereby" vs "from which"), such that each unique idiom appears no more than once on each test.

 It's therefore important for you to focus your time on studying the highest impact grammar rules.
 Our PrepScholar program, for example, quizzes you in relation to how common each grammar rule is, so that you focus your efforts on the rules that make the biggest difference to your score.